-This represents an increase of approximately 3% on the 2025/26 precept, based on the figures received from Northumberland County Council to proceed with the recommended Council Tax Support scheme.
+This represents an increase of approximately 3% on the 2025/26 precept, based on the assumption that Northumberland County Council proceeds with the recommended Council Tax Support scheme.
+Should NCC keep the current scheme, the increase would be approximately 5%.